 Carefully line up the screws into the four holes in the Y-axis gantry.
 Drop the motor, bolts, and standoffs into place.
 Take note of the position of the white motor connector in terms of its rotation and what side of the plate you are mounting it onto (the side with the wheels).

 Use the four M5-nylock nuts to secure the plate-side of the M5 bolts.
-This requires a size 4 Allen key and an 8mm wrench or pliers.
+This requires a size 4 Allen key and the 8mm wrench.
 If it’s easier, start by finger-tightening all four nuts to keep everything in place before using the pliers to finish tightening.

 Among the group of plastic parts you should find one that has a thin ‘wing-like’ shape, this is the plastic y-axis drag chain mount.
 Grab this and clip it onto the aluminum spacers in the orientation shown.
 We’ve found that it is easiest if you clip on one side first, then swivel the other side on afterwards.